chainapsis/keplr-wallet/README.md

 ## Official Releases

 > NOTE: We do not accept native integrations to the official releases through pull requests.
-Please feel free to check out Keplr's [suggest chain](https://docs.keplr.app/api/suggest-chain.html) feature for permissionless integrations to your chain.
+Please feel free to check out [Keplr Chain Registry repo](https://github.com/chainapsis/keplr-chain-registry) for permissionless integrations with your chain.

 You can find the latest versions of the official managed releases on these links: